[BRINDLEKIN TALES – Book 3: Chapter 18b]

 Then grabbed the small, open carton of Half-N-Half from the fridge, poured some into a paper cup I plucked from an upside-down stack that tilted precariously towards the coffee pot, added two packets of Sweet’N Low that I brought with me, and finally submerged it all in that steaming, golden brown elixir so many of us just can’t do without…almost all the way to the lip, but not quite.
 For I had to leave room for a half teaspoon of raw honey from my own pantry, once I returned hovel.

-As I approached the counter to pay up, Charlie asked me once again, that same question.
+As I approached the counter to pay up, Felix asked me once again, that same question.
 With that, I broke out of my post-dawn haziness, looked directly into his dark-gray eyes and declared:

 “Amazing!
 Things are going full blast INCREDIBLE for me anymore!”
 To which I appended this afterthought only seconds later before exiting into the foggy, chill morn: